 How much does a contractor license bond cost in New Mexico?

-The New Mexico Construction Industries Division requires contractors to post $10,000 contractor license surety bonds to legally work within the state.
+The New Mexico Construction Industries Division requires contractors to post $10,000 contractor license surety bonds prior to working within the state.

 Why do I need this bond?